night-ice-ball/AHuber/readme.md

 **AHuber solves this by introducing an Attention-based "Dual-Pathway Mechanism":**

 AHuber avoids all-to-all attention by using a learnable **Global Hub** vector.
-It employs a "State-Detail Decoupling" strategy:
+It employs a State-Detail Decoupling strategy:
 1.  **Latent Pathway:** Tracks the macroscopic system state via the Hub.
 2.  **Physical Pathway:** Preserves microscopic fluctuations via explicit residuals.